AlexChalk/AlexChalk.github.io/_posts/2025-02-09-o1-deepseek-non-technical-primer.md

 ### Introduction

-This post is a non-technical explanation of *reinforcement learning (RL)* and how it is used to train large language models (LLMs).
+This post is an explanation of *reinforcement learning (RL)* and how it is used to train large language models (LLMs).
 Reinforcement learning is the key ingredient that differentiates AI models like o1 from earlier versions such as GPT-4.

 ### 0. Why is this important?